creatif-studio/guidelines/developeroperations/4-jenkins.md

 Jenkins is an open source automation server which enables developers to reliably build, test, and deploy their software.

-You can setup with 2 methods:
+You can setup with 3 methods:

 - Native: We can deploy manually with native app
+- Docker Compose: We can deploy with docker compose
 - Kubernetes: We can deploy jenkins with rancher

 ## Native